- Recognize the signs of abuse and neglect.

 No one ever wants to suspect child abuse or neglect, but you must follow your instincts.
 If you suspect abuse or neglect, your call can save a life.
 Read the scenarios and answer the questions in the What If activity.
 Talk to a colleague about your responses.
 Then compare your answers to the suggested responses.

 It is important to think about how you and your staff can protect children from abuse and neglect.
 Read this list and reflect on the steps you take.
 Talk with staff members about how each of you can continue to protect children from abuse and neglect.
 Share the Preventing Abuse Checklist with staff.
 Then use the Child Abuse & Neglect Prevention Best Practices Checklist to observe and monitor staff members’ understanding and use of your program’s policies.

 Child Abuse & Neglect Prevention Best Practices Checklist

 American Academy Of Pediatrics, American Public Health Association, National Resource Center for Health and Safety in Child Care and Early Education.
 2011.
 Caring for Our Children: National health and safety performance standards; Guidelines for early care and education programs.
 3rd edition.
-Elk Grove Village, IL: American Academy of Pediatrics; Washington, DC: American Public Health Association.
-Also available at http://nrckids.org.
+Elk Grove Village, IL: American Academy of Pediatrics; Washington, DC: American Public Health Association. https://nrckids.org

 Craig, S. E. (2008).
 Reaching and Teaching Children who Hurt.
 Baltimore, MD: Brookes Publishing, Co.